 The City is required to maintain records of all building approvals issued.
 An owner can request a plan search to obtain copies of the approvals for their property and use them to confirm which buildings are approved.
 If the City does not have an approval record for a building it is considered unauthorised.

 If you are considering purchasing a property it is recommended that you request a plan search to confirm all buildings are approved prior to purchase.
-For more information about how to request a plan search, refer to the Related Links below.

 What if a building is unauthorised?